-The Oregon Coast Council for the Arts presents “Postcards from Nineveh,” an exhibit of photomontages by Portland-based artist Friderike Heuer, originally set for display from March 7 to April 25 in the Upstairs Gallery at the Newport Visual Arts Center.
-Due to statewide bans in place to limit the spread of the Covid-19 virus, the Newport Visual Arts Center has closed temporarily, so OCCA displays this exhibit online here.
+The Oregon Coast Council for the Arts presents “Postcards from Nineveh,” an exhibit of photomontages by Portland-based artist Friderike Heuer, originally set for display from Oct 21 – Nov 28 in the COVAS Showcase at the Newport Visual Arts Center.
 Heuer’s exhibit is a new series of works that combine photographed snippets of 17th-century Dutch paintings of whaling expeditions along with contemporary environments.
 View more of the exhibit in gallery form here.

 “The title of my exhibition, ‘Postcards from Nineveh,’ is a play on Jonah (the one swallowed by a whale) who was a reluctant prophet, ignored by the people of Nineveh,” writes Heuer.
 “We, on the other hand, should listen to clarion calls about the need to protect our oceans and fish populations.”

 Heuer’s exhibition will include 20-plus photomontages (14” x 17”) of landscapes and other environments photographed in the United States and Europe, printed with archival ink jet on German Etching paper.

 Before turning her attention full time to work as a photographic artist in 2007, Friderike Heuer was a criminal defense attorney in private practice and later a visiting professor at Lewis & Clark College.
 She holds a law degree from Universitat Hamburg (Germany) and a Ph.D in experimental psychology from the New School of Social Research (New York City).